Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 As you know, this is entirely false.

 You are in control to make decisions about what you want in life.
-You can choose how you respond to what happens to you.

 The two most important factors influencing your ability to make choices are your social and cultural environments and your emotional development as a person.